-IMX Resources is a minerals exploration company with a diverse range of projects and strategic investments in Australia and Africa.
+IMX Resources is a minerals exploration company with a diverse range of projects and strategic investments in Africa.

 1. The information provided on this IMX Resources Limited web site has been compiled for your convenience.
 IMX Resources Limited makes no warranties about the accuracy or completeness of any information contained on this web site.
 Although reasonable care has been taken in preparing and maintaining the information and materials contained on this website, they are provided on an “as is” basis, without warranty of any kind, either express or implied, with respect to the accuracy or completeness of the information.
 Unless otherwise indicated, all information posted on this website is current only as of the date of the document that contains the information, if indicated, or the date on which the document is posted, whichever is earlier.